DIY Cold Plunge

 Here's what we're building:

 Water leaves the cooler, goes into the pump, then filter, then chiller, and back to the cooler.
 My design is more simple than others I found online, avoids gluing PVC, and is easily modifiable.
 All plumbing fittings are for 3/4 inch tubing, and all fittings use NPT threading (if you don't know what this is, don't worry — full parts list is below).
 My completed build was around $1700, most of which is the large cooler.
-You can follow this plan with a 100 gallon stock tank and save about $800, but you'll then need to separately think about insulation.
+You can follow this plan with a 100 gallon stock tank and save about $800, but you'll then need to separately think about insulation, which may end up costing any bit that you're saving.

 There's several popular chillers people use.
 Active Aqua and Penguin both make good chillers that are appropriately sized.
 The most common power for cold plunge chillers is 1/2 HP, but since the cooler insulates so well, unless you leave the lid open a lot, you don't need that much power.
 For the cost, the Active Aqua 1/4 HP model seemed the best to me.
 If you use a stock tank, you'll need at least the 1/2 HP model, and perhaps the 1 HP model, depending on how well you insulate the top and what your lid is.